Patrick Garland: Career

-Garland was educated at St Mary's College, Southampton, and St Edmund Hall, Oxford where he studied English and was Literary Editor of Isis, President of the Oxford University Poetry Society and President of the Oxford University Dramatic Society.
-His poetry had appeared in John Lehmann's The London Magazine and the annual PEN anthology during his teens.
+Garland was educated at St Mary's College, Southampton, and St Edmund Hall, Oxford where he studied English and was Literary Editor of Isis, President of the Oxford University Poetry Society and President of the Oxford University Dramatic Society. and in 1958 played Henry V directed by Peter Dews in Magdalen College deer park.
+Garland's poetry had appeared in John Lehmann's The London Magazine and the annual PEN anthology during his teens.
 He was photographed in Oxford at 23 by Lord Snowdon and later.
-His maternal grandfather was an artist and editor of Connoisseur Magazine, Herbert Granville Fell.
+His maternal grandfather was Herbert Granville Fell, an artist and editor of The Connoisseur magazine.

 His appearances as an actor included An Age of Kings, where he played Prince John in Henry IV, Part 2 and Clarence in Richard III, among others.

-Garland started Poetry International in 1967 with Ted Hughes and Charles Osborne.
+Garland started a poetry festival called Poetry International in 1963 with Ted Hughes and Charles Osborne.
 He was a director and producer for the BBC's Music and Arts Department (1962–1974), and worked on its Monitor series.
-In 1964, he directed the Monitor film, "Down Cemetery Road", about Philip Larkin, in which John Betjeman also appeared.
+In 1964, he directed the Monitor film "Down Cemetery Road" about Philip Larkin, in which John Betjeman also appeared.
 His work with the BBC arts department included interviews with Noël Coward (1969), Stevie Smith, and Marcel Marceau.
 His television film of The Snow Goose (1971) won a Golden Globe for "Best Movie made for TV", and was nominated for both a BAFTA and an Emmy.

 Meanwhile, his career in the theatre had begun to develop.
-In 1967 he created a one-man show based on John Aubrey's Brief Lives with Roy Dotrice (and Michael Williams in a later revival) and the following year directed the original production of Alan Bennett's Forty Years On with John Gielgud as the headmaster of a decaying public school called Albion House.
+In 1967 he created a one-man show based on John Aubrey's Brief Lives in collaboration with designer Julia Trevelyan Oman and Roy Dotrice (and Michael Williams in a later revival) and the following year directed the original production of Alan Bennett's Forty Years On with John Gielgud as the headmaster of a decaying public school called Albion House.
 In the mid-1970s, the musical Billy, based on Billy Liar, with Michael Crawford in the lead was performed at Drury Lane, He served as the Artistic Director for the Chichester Festival Theatre twice, 1981–1985 and 1990–1994, where he directed over 20 productions.
 He also raised money to build and open the theatre's second auditorium, the Minerva Theatre, Chichester.
 He was the only director to have had four plays running in the West End of London at the same time.